iAbhishek91/learn-docker-kubernetes/docker/DOCKERCOMMANDS.md

 ```

 - docker containers are meant to run services or commands.
-- If there is nothing to be exeuted, docker terminates the container immideately.
+- If there is nothing to be executed, docker terminates the container immediately.
 - `docker run ubuntu` will run the container and exit as there is nothing to be executed within the container.
 - We can execute any commands, and until and unless that command finishes.
 - the above example will keep the container alive for 10 seconds.